 Ready to get started?
 The time has come to master SEO!

 SEO, or Search Engine Optimization, is a set of optimization strategies for sites, blogs, and pages on the web, which aim to improve your position in organic search engine results.

-Every second, millions of searches are being processed by search engines — principally Google, the most popular search engine worldwide.
+Every second, millions of searches are being processed by search engines — mainly Google, the most popular search engine around the world.

-Users are looking for answers to an incredible range of questions from their daily routine, from the best-rated hotel for an upcoming trip to an explanation of the theory of evolution.
+Users are looking for answers to an incredible range of questions in their daily routine – from the best-rated hotel for an upcoming trip to an explanation of the theory of evolution.